 General Wellbeing - The main causes behind musculoskeletal pain

-I often get asked by clients, questions like ‘how did this (injury/pain) suddenly happen?’.
-In my mind, the answer is usually because of one of 4 reasons:
+To recap from the last newsletter, a question that often get asked by clients is ‘how did this (injury/pain) suddenly happen?’.
+The answer is usually because of one of 4 reasons:

 In fact, all 4 can be inter-related as the reason, it may not be just one alone.
 For example, a medical condition (such as arthritis) could cause pain and swelling in itself, but could also lead to poor posture, which in turn could lead to overuse, or overtraining of structures elsewhere in the body.

 Extrapolating this idea, you could easily substitute a medical condition, for a trauma (such as a strain, or sprain).
 The injury itself can create it’s own pain, swelling etc. but then during the healing process your posture and movement could change (a limp for example) leading to poor posture and so on.